 “Exponents of yoga and Indian alchemists fly in the air, they can at will cover vast distances in a few moments.
 To be able to fly, to have wings, becomes a symbolic formula for transcending human status; the ability to rise into the air indicates access to the ultimate realities.
 Obviously, there is still a radical distinction, even in the phenomenology of ascents, between religious experience and the technique of the magician; a saint is “rapt” to heaven; yogis, ascetics, magicians, “fly” by their own efforts.
 But in either case, it is their ascent that sets them apart from the mass of ordinary and uninitiated souls: they can enter the heavens which are impregnated with holiness, and become like gods.
 Their contact with the starry spaces makes them divine.”7 A yogin must die to this life (submerged in the waters, let’s say) in order to be re-born into liberation (flying, over the waters).

-Any human creature inhibits the flesh and bones of the body, he or she recognizes the somatic autonomy and the tangible necessities that come with living in the material world.
-The human creature also inhabits his or her psyche, hijacked into anxiety and alienation by the technological society and its media.
-The creature’s sights, however, may be directed by conscious choice, by chance, by the creature’s genius8, or by the grace of G-d, may be set vertically: up, against gravity, toward another plane of existence, another mode of being.
+Any human creature dwells in the flesh and bones of the body, he or she recognizes the somatic autonomy and the tangible necessities that come with living in the material world.
+The human creature also inhabits his or her psyche, hijacked into anxiety and alienation by the technological society and its media, its propagandas, its consuming ideologies.
+The creature’s sights, however, may be directed by conscious choice, by chance, or by the grace of G-d, may be set vertically: up, against gravity, toward another plane of existence, another mode of being.
 The mystical nature of the flying fish implies a rebirth to a non-conditioned, non-technical being.
 Or, as my teacher Jacques Ellul put it, “If the Christian is necessarily in the world, he is not of it.
-This means that his thought, his life, and his heart are not controlled by the world, and do not depend on the world, for they belong to another Master.”9
+This means that his thought, his life, and his heart are not controlled by the world, and do not depend on the world, for they belong to another Master.”8

 From Heine, H., Thoughts and Ideas (Gedanken und Einfälle), that is my favorite quote.
 The original: ‘Ich habe die friedlichste Gesinnung.
 Meine Wünsche sind: eine bescheidene Hütte, ein Strohdach, aber ein gutes Beet, gutes Essen, Milch und Butter, sehr frisch, vor dem Fenster Blumen, vor der Tür einige schöne Bäume, und wenn der liebe Gott mich ganz glücklich machen will, läßt er mich die Freude erleben, daß an diesen Bäumen etwa sechs bis sieben meiner Feinde aufgehängt werden.
 Mit gerührtem Herzen werde ich ihnen vor ihrem Tode alle Unbill verzeihen, die sie mir im Leben zugefügt — Ja, man muß seinen Feinden verzeihen, aber nicht früher, als bis sie gehenkt worden.’